 - Return the heat back to high and add the shrimp.
 Drizzle the wine over the shrimp and mix well.
 Stir the sauce, pour it over the shrimp and mix well.
 Stir-fry for about 1-2 minutes, or until the shrimp are well-coated and the sauce begins to bubble.

 - This is not the traditional Hunan shrimp preparation method that I know of, but I really like the results.
 Instead of shallow frying the shrimp, we will stir-fry them with just a little bit of oil.
-In a wok, heat three tablespoons of oil over high heat.
+In a wok, heat three tablespoons of oil over medium-high heat.
 Just as you see a whiff of smoke, add the garlic and the ginger and stir briefly.
 Add the shallots, stir briefly and lower the heat to medium.
 Stir-fry for 2 to 3 minutes, or until the shallots are nicely caramelized and soft.

 - Turn the heat back to high, add the shrimp, arranging them in a single layer.
 Cook for about 1 minute then flip and continue cooking for another minute or so, until the shrimp is pink on both sides.